aescarias/aescarias/README.md

 # 🏓 Hello y'all!

-I'm **Ángel Carias**, a 15 year old web developer and designer primarily focusing on developing libraries, creating web applications, and making other useful tools.
+I'm **Ángel Carias**, a 15 year old Honduran web developer and designer primarily focusing on developing libraries, creating web applications, and making other useful tools!

+🌱 Programming and technology are some of my main interests, but I'm also slightly interested in `Aviation ✈️` and just life in general.

-## Technologies
+## 💻 Technologies

-I primarily work with frontend web technologies, although I do tinker with backend development and work with Python.
+I use Python as my primary language, but also do work in frontend web technologies and tinker around with backend development.

 <table>
   <tr>